ivaquero/scoopet/README.md

 ## Install apps from this bucket 🚗

-Run the below commands in PowerShell to use this bucket:
+Run the below commands in PowerShell or Cmd:

 ### Step 1: Install git first 🎫